-Later on, as the project develops things may change.
-Maybe your customers find the name confusing and you are losing traffic and emails as a result.
-Maybe the name was ok to begin with but now it is limiting you to a location or a specific product.
+Later on, as the project develops, things may change.
+Maybe your customers find the name confusing, and you are losing traffic and emails as a result.
+Maybe the name was okay, to begin with, but now it is limiting you to a location or a specific product.
 Maybe it turns out there are some legal issues with the name as you expand to different markets.
 The solution for those issues is often a rebrand.
 And rebrand means risks and expenses, the bigger the business, the higher the expenses and risks you take.
-Rebranding a business is a very common scenario, don’t feel you’re on your own there, if you are thinking about one.
+Rebranding a business is a very common scenario; don’t feel you’re on your own there if you are thinking about one.
 Twitter was Twttr, Stripe was /Dev/Payments (yep, with the slash), Facebook was The Facebook, Tesla was Tesla Motors, Slack was Slack HQ, and that’s just the tip of a (huge) iceberg.

 So, if you have done the hard work of choosing a good brand name and securing the matching domain for it, congratulations! …and actually, do feel free to get in touch and share your story with us so others can learn from your experience!
 If you are in the process of selecting a brand name, here is a great infographic from WpBeginners covering some of the basics of coming up with a great name.

 We hope the above information will help you in making informed decisions about your brand.
 If you want to say hi or have any questions about naming, branding, and domain names get in touch, we’re always happy to hear from you.